bigfix/developer.bigfix.com/site/reference/types/service.md

 # type: service

-The &lt;service&lt; inspectors provide access to all services configured on Windows NT, 2K and XP systems.
+The &lt;service&gt; inspectors provide access to all services configured on Windows NT, 2K and XP systems.
 On a non-Windows system, expressions using these objects will fail gracefully instead of generating an error.

 # can interact with desktop of &lt;service&gt; : boolean